nightconcept/any2/project/epics/archive/epic-testing.md

 - **Task 1.2: Standardize Manual Test Interaction**
   - **Description:** Develop a standardized mechanism for manual test pass/fail input, as per the future consideration in [`project/night-test-prd.md:31`](project/night-test-prd.md:31) and [`project/night-test-prd.md:249`](project/night-test-prd.md:249).
 This moves away from hardcoded keys specific to each manual test.
   - **Implementation:**
-    - [x] Design a simple UI overlay (e.g., using `Night.Graphics` to draw "Pass"/"Fail" text/buttons and listen for mouse clicks on them) or a dedicated input phase managed by `BaseGameTestCase`.
-(Implemented in `BaseGameTestCase` with clickable rectangles for Pass/Fail - `TestRunner` part is no longer applicable).
+    - [x] Design a simple UI overlay (e.g., using `Night.Graphics` to draw "Pass"/"Fail" text/buttons and listen for mouse clicks on them) or a dedicated input phase managed by `GameTestCase`.
+(Implemented in `GameTestCase` with clickable rectangles for Pass/Fail - `TestRunner` part is no longer applicable).
-    - [x] Update `BaseGameTestCase` (Task 0.3, formerly 1.3) to include logic for this standardized interaction.
+    - [x] Update `GameTestCase` (Task 0.3, formerly 1.3) to include logic for this standardized interaction.
 (Done as part of this task for the UI elements and input handling).
     - [x] Refactor existing manual tests (e.g., `ConcreteDummyManualTest` if it exists) to use the new mechanism.
 (A new test `GraphicsClearColorTest` was created using this mechanism, and `ConcreteDummyManualTest` was removed).
   - **Acceptance Criteria:** Manual tests use a consistent and clear method for user input to signal pass or fail.
 A sample test demonstrates this.
 Existing dummy manual tests are removed or refactored.
   - **Status:** Done

-- **Task 1.3: Implement and Utilize `BaseGameTestCase`**
+- **Task 1.3: Implement and Utilize `GameTestCase`**
-  - **Description:** Create and flesh out the `tests/Core/BaseGameTestCase.cs` as per PRD ([`project/night-test-prd.md:165`](project/night-test-prd.md:165), [`project/night-test-prd.md:197`](project/night-test-prd.md:197)) and `project/testing-plan.md`.
+  - **Description:** Create and flesh out the `tests/Core/GameTestCase.cs` as per PRD ([`project/night-test-prd.md:165`](project/night-test-prd.md:165), [`project/night-test-prd.md:197`](project/night-test-prd.md:197)) and `project/testing-plan.md`.
   - **Implementation:**
-    - [x] Create `tests/Core/BaseGameTestCase.cs` inheriting from `Night.IGame` and implementing `NightTest.Core.ITestCase`.
+    - [x] Create `tests/Core/GameTestCase.cs` inheriting from `Night.IGame` and implementing `NightTest.Core.ITestCase`.
     - [x] Provide default (virtual) implementations for all `Night.IGame` methods.
     - [x] Implement common `ITestCase` properties (e.g., `Name`, `Type`, `Description` can be abstract or virtual with default).
     - [x] Include a `System.Diagnostics.Stopwatch` (`TestStopwatch`) for measuring total test duration, started in `Load()` and stopped before reporting.
     - [x] Implement `QuitSelf()` method that signals the test is done, records the duration, and calls `Night.Window.Close()`.
-    - [x] `BaseGameTestCase` will need methods that allow the `IGame` to signal its outcome (e.g., setting internal status properties like `ActualTestStatus` and `FailureDetails`).
+    - [x] `GameTestCase` will need methods that allow the `IGame` to signal its outcome (e.g., setting internal status properties like `ActualTestStatus` and `FailureDetails`).
 The xUnit test method wrapping the `IGame` will then use these properties to make assertions.
     - [x] Remove `SetTestRunner()` and any `TestRunner` dependency.
-    - [x] Refactor existing test cases to inherit from `BaseGameTestCase`.
+    - [x] Refactor existing test cases to inherit from `GameTestCase`.
-  - **Acceptance Criteria:** `BaseGameTestCase.cs` is implemented and provides useful common functionality.
+  - **Acceptance Criteria:** `GameTestCase.cs` is implemented and provides useful common functionality.
 Existing and new test cases inherit from it, reducing boilerplate.
   - **Status:** Complete

 - **Task 1.4: Refactor Directory Structure: `Modules` to `Groups`**